andreaaaz/DifferentialGeneExpressionAnalysis/README.md

 # DifferentialGeneExpressionAnalysis-
 Analysis of RNA-seq data obtained from human T cells transduced with a mesothelin-targeting CAR with genetic disruption of ZFP36 and mock control.
-This repository contains the RMarkdown report and the scripts used to process the data obtained from de bioproject: PRJNA983389.
+This repository is a project developed on the RNA-seq class intructed by Evelia Coss, available at: https://github.com/EveliaCoss/RNAseq_classFEB2024, and contains the RMarkdown report and the scripts used to process the data obtained from de bioproject: PRJNA983389.
-This repository is a proyect developed on the RNA-seq class intructed by Evelia Coss, available at: https://github.com/EveliaCoss/RNAseq_classFEB2024.